MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/BQECore.md

 ---
 title: Power Query BQE Core connector
-description: Provides basic information, prerequisites, and instructions on how to connect to your BQE Core, along with known issues that may affect the connection.
+description: Provides basic information, prerequisites, and instructions on how to connect to BQE Core, along with known issues that may affect the connection.
 author: cruzgreg

 ms.service: powerquery